Myriopteris lindheimeri

 Myriopteris lindheimeri, formerly known as Cheilanthes lindheimeri, is a species of fern in the Pteridaceae family (subfamily Cheilanthoideae) with the common name fairy swords.

 Description

+Leaf bases are widely spaced along the long-creeping rhizome, which is about 1 to 1.5 mm in diameter.
+It bears scales 1 to 2 mm long, which are lanceolate to ovate-lanceolate, straight or slightly twisted, and loosely pressed against the surface of the rhizome.
+They are thin to hardened in texture, of a uniform tan to brown color, and their margins are entire (without teeth or lobes).
+They may sometimes have a dark brown central stripe contrasting with pale brown to reddish-brown margins.
+Some of the older scales may be shed from the rhizome.

+The fronds arise individually from the rhizome, typically spaced 3 to 20 cm apart.
+Unlike many ferns, they do not emerge as coiled fiddleheads (noncircinate vernation).
+When mature, they are 7 to 30 cm long.
+The stipe (the stalk of the leaf, below the blade) is 4 to 19 cm long. and typically about one-third to one-half of the total length of the frond.

 Myriopteris lindheimeri grows in dense colonies from a long creeping rhizome with brown scales.
 Leaves are generally lanceolate and 7–30 cm long and 2–5 cm wide with a dark brown petiole.
 The leaf blade is 4-pinnate at the base, grayish or silvery green on top and covered with rusty brown wooly hairs below.
 The rachis has scattered linear-lanceolate scales and sparse hairs.
 Ultimate leaf segments are round to slightly oblong, beadlike, up to 0.7–1 mm in diameter.
 The tops of the leaves typically have a distinctive silvery green tone.